collabnix/kubelabs/secerts_configmaps101/secrets-configmaps.md

 kubectl exec -it <pod name> /bin/sh`
 ```

-## Testing your websites with 443 expose your deployment and test your set up.
+Testing your websites with 443 expose your deployment and test your set up.

-Takeaway :
+## Conclusion

 In this exercise, we learned how to create Kubernetes Secrets and ConfigMaps.
 We also learned how to use those Secrets and ConfigMaps.
 By volumemounts , we have also seen how it's easy to keep the configuration of individual instances of containers separate from the container image itself.
 By separating this configuration data, overhead is reduced to maintaining only a single image for a specific type of instance.